Monday, July 28, 2014

 As beautiful as a song can be.
 Also, particularly note that we see all the colors of the rainbow in her dresses, apart from black and white, again referring to those stages.

 Seriously, can there be a song more beautiful than this one?
-Before I am accused of being over-analytical and hagiographic about the song, I found out that Mani Ratnam, in fact, in an interview has said that this was his intention.
-He had given directions to Rahman that he wants to make a song based on the seven stages of love.
-And, as I always say, there is so much more to our movies, and I wish more people are able to see the brilliance of Hindi cinema.
+I found out that Mani Ratnam said in an interview that this was his intention.
+He had given directions to Rahman that he wanted to make a song based on the seven stages of love.
+There is so much more to our movies, and I wish more people could see the brilliance of Hindi cinema.

 Saturday, July 26, 2014